 The flowers are quite interesting; with blue irregular two lipped flowers, appearing in lengthy terminal racemes.

 The corolla is slit on both sides close to the base.
 When the seeds appear, they are contained in double celled capsules, each containing many seeds.
 These capsules have a lobe shaped base.
-Great Blue Lobelia has deep blue flowers in late summer and will bloom for 3 to 4 weeks.
+Great Blue Lobelia has deep blue flowers in late summer for 3 to 4 weeks.

 Lobelia is very easy to take care of and flowers in late summer for around a month.
-This makes it a very useful plant for the gardener; most of whose plants flower nearer to spring and these lovely Lobelia flowers will bring a touch of color to a garden just before fall / autumn.
+This makes it a very useful plant for colour later in summer when other flowers have died off these lovely Lobelia flowers will bring a touch of color to a garden just before fall / autumn.